DeiVulgaris/Universal-Framework-for-Complex-Problem-Solving/README.md

 Verification
 +
 Adaptive Continuation

-→
+        ↓

 Possible Process-Level Cognition

 Whether this produces general intelligence is an empirical question.

 18. From Model Intelligence to Process Intelligence

-The usual question is:
+The conventional question is:

 How intelligent is Agent X?